Crypto-TII/ascon_hybrid_milp_smt/README.md

-This is the repository for the following paper
+This is the git repository for the following paper

-> Put the paper description here
+> Rusydi H. Makarim and Raghvendra Rohit. [*Towards Tight Differential Bounds of Ascon: A Hybrid Usage of SMT and MILP*](https://tosc.iacr.org/index.php/ToSC/article/view/9859/9358).
+> IACR Transactions on Symmetric Cryptology.
+Volume 2022, Issue 3.

 ### Directory Structures